FarronF/limerick-council-meetings/meetings/2015/02/10-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Municipal District of Adare-Rathkeale - 13th January 2015.md

 Councillor Neville, in proposing the Motion, stated that a number of existing ramps in St.

-Mary’s Park, Rathkeale were insufficient and high powered cars were able to drive over--- 6
+Mary’s Park, Rathkeale were insufficient and high powered cars were able to drive over
+---
+6

 them with ease.
 Members expressed the view that tarmac ramps were more efficient in